sattvik/decafbot/README.rst

 The implementations
 -------------------

 Clojure
 ```````

+From the Clojure_ web site:

-Clojure_, a Lisp, is a dynamic and functional programming language that helps
+  Clojure is a dynamic programming language that targets the Java Virtual
+  Machine (and the CLR ).
+It is designed to be a general-purpose language,
+  combining the approachability and interactive development of a scripting
+  language with an efficient and robust infrastructure for multithreaded
+  programming.
+Clojure is a compiled language - it compiles directly to JVM
+  bytecode, yet remains completely dynamic.
+Every feature supported by Clojure
+  is supported at runtime.
+Clojure provides easy access to the Java frameworks,
+  with optional type hints and type inference, to ensure that calls to Java can
+  avoid reflection.

+  Clojure is a dialect of Lisp, and shares with Lisp the code-as-data
+  philosophy and a powerful macro system.
+Clojure is predominantly a functional
-you write correct concurrent programs with a rich set of immutable persistent
+  programming language, and features a rich set of immutable, persistent data
-data structures and a software transactional memory to help manage mutable
-state.
+  structures.
+When mutable state is needed, Clojure offers a software
+  transactional memory system and reactive Agent system that ensure clean,
+  correct, multithreaded designs.

 The base directory for the Clojure implementation is in ``jvm-lang/clojure``,
 and the source code for the demo can be found in ``src/clojure``.